ravireddy17/finguard/README.md

 ## 💡 Key Engineering Decisions

 **Why in-memory ML instead of an external model?**
 For a dashboard that needs sub-5ms scoring at high throughput, calling an external Python ML service would add 20–100ms of network latency per transaction.
-The scoring engine is deliberately co-located with the transaction service for zero-latency inference — a pattern used in real-time fraud systems at scale (Stripe, PayPal).
+The scoring engine is deliberately co-located with the transaction service for zero-latency inference, a pattern used in real-time fraud systems at scale (Stripe, PayPal).

 **Why WebSocket over polling?**
 Polling at 1-second intervals would generate ~86,400 HTTP requests per client per day.
 WebSocket maintains a single persistent connection, reducing server load by ~99% while delivering genuinely real-time updates.

 **Why CopyOnWriteArrayList for velocity tracking?**
-The velocity window is read-heavy (every transaction reads it) with infrequent writes. `CopyOnWriteArrayList` gives lock-free reads at the cost of write copies — the right trade-off for this access pattern in a concurrent environment.
+The velocity window is read-heavy (every transaction reads it) with infrequent writes. `CopyOnWriteArrayList` gives lock-free reads at the cost of write copies the right trade-off for this access pattern in a concurrent environment.

 ---